TDTran333/Obsidian/INBOX/Are you living in a Computer Simulation.md

 The probability that we assign to our living in a simulated universe is not independent of the prior probability that we assign to the existence of universes other than our own

+#### Kurzgesagt - 5 required assumptions
+1. It is possible to simulate consciousness
+2. Technological progression will not stop anytime soon
+3. Advanced civilization don't destroy themselves
+4. Super advanced civilization want to run simulations
+5. If there are a lot of simulations, you are probably inside one